hambuergaer/sat6_client_configuration/README.md

 #Prerequisites:
 - Firewall ports from Client to Satellite 6, port 80 / 443 must be opened
-- Make sure that you configured at least one hosgroup with lifecycle environment, content view, Puppet environment, Capsule settings, Operating System settings, Locations and Organizations.
+- Make sure that you configured at least one hostgroup with lifecycle environment, content view, Puppet environment, Capsule settings, Operating System settings, Locations and Organizations.
+Otherwise the "Host" entry will not be created properly.

 #Usage:
 ./sat6-register.py --help